yj1190590/Consensus/README.md

 3. Hesitation period <br><br>

 ## 1. Introduction
-This study originally designs a safe and practicable chain-based consensus protocol that provides better services for the public blockchain system.
+The original intention of this study was to design a safe and practicable chain-based consensus protocol that provides better services for the public blockchain system.
 Compared with the Byzantine fault tolerant (BFT) consensus, the chain-based consensus is more suitable for the core orientation of the public chain (mainly the cryptocurrency system) in the open strategy for validators.
-Moreover, it expands with competition and is more intuitive, concise, and efficient in terms of the working principle.
-Furthermore, it is more mature in applications  .
+Moreover, it expands with competition and is more intuitive, concise, and efficient in terms of the working principle. it is more mature in applications such as Bitcoin and Ethereum.
 Until now, chain-based consensus schemes have not exploited those advantages to the fullest.
 Compared with the traditional chain-based consensus, BFT consensus has some excellent properties, which we attempted to realize in this design.<br>

 In the cryptocurrency system, our most basic need is a usable “ledger,” and we are not concerned whether the nodes are synchronized at all times.
 Thus, the requirements of many distributed systems are arduous.
 Although protocols such as Practical Byzantine Fault Tolerance (PBFT) have applied the ledger function, they cannot support more validators because complex interactions among nodes are tedious and message complexity is high, which reduces efficiency when public network conditions are poor.
 However, such systems have advantages such as low energy consumption, high flux, and clear “finalization” points, which are features deficient in the original chain-based consensus.
 Nonetheless, continuous improvement has yielded corresponding solutions.<br>